 ShineLA is a novel public health initiative by Cedar-Sinai and the Los Angeles Department of Rec & Parks.

-Our multidisciplinary team was tasked with establishing brand language, designing the digital platform and marketing campaign, and created a city-wide roll-out strategy leading up to the 2028 LA Olympics.
+Our multidisciplinary team set out to design a digital system that increased health-related resources for marginalized communities in Los Angeles.
+We were tasked with establishing brand language, designing the digital platform and marketing campaign, and created a city-wide roll-out strategy leading up to the 2028 LA Olympics.

 A cohesive branded ecosystem comprised of the interface design and marketing campaign as well as a coherent plan, organized and handed off to developers and content managers.